 5. Stereo Imaging:

-You want to give your music a little separation and make the track sound wider and bigger.
+You want to give elements within your music a little separation (spread them out) and make the track sound wider and bigger.
 All sounds, although they sound good, don’t need to be stuck in the center.
-As a good rule of thumb to follow – the higher the frequencies are the further they can be panned and spread out in the stereo field.
+As a good rule of thumb to follow – the higher the frequencies are, the further they can be panned and spread out in the stereo field.

 6. Mono Mixing Compatibility

-However, I’m sure you’ve taken my advice and chose good sounds as well as arranged the music well so that possible conflicting sounds do not play on top of one another.
-You did this right?
+However, I’m sure you’ve taken my advice and chosen good sounds as well as arranged the music well so that possible conflicting sounds do not play on top of one another.
+You did this, right?
 Good.